CLC-UIowa/SySLite/README.md

 ## Usage

-An example trace file contains a set of positive and negative traces to learn an emergency alert system (eas) formula.
+An example trace file is added to learn back an emergency alert system (eas) formula.
-The trace file use a format that is described below and exists under the repository:
+The trace file contains few positive and negative traces that uses a format described below and exists under the repository:
 [SySLite/eas-example/](https://github.com/CLC-UIowa/SySLite/tree/master/eas-example)

-Please use the command to run eas trace example using bit-vector SyGuS encoding:
+Please use the command to run eas trace example using `bit-vector SyGuS` encoding:

 `./Driver.py -n 5 -r t.txt -a bv_sygus -dict -t eas-example/eas.trace`

-Please use the command to run eas trace example using ADT SyGuS encoding:
+Please use the command to run eas trace example using `ADT SyGuS` encoding:

 `./Driver.py -n 5 -r t.txt -a adt_sygus -dict -t eas-example/eas.trace`

-Please use the command to run eas trace example using ADT SMT2 encoding:
+Please use the command to run eas trace example using `ADT SMT2` encoding:

 `./Driver.py -n 5 -r t.txt -a fin_adt -dict -t eas-example/eas.trace`

-Please use the command to run eas trace example using SAT-encoding with enumeration mode on:
+Please use the command to run eas trace example using `SAT-encoding with enumeration` mode `on`:

 `./Driver.py -n 5 -r t.txt -a sat_enum -dict -t eas-example/eas.trace`

-Please use the command to run eas trace example using SAT-encoding with enumeration mode off:
+Please use the command to run eas trace example using `SAT-encoding with enumeration` mode `off`:

 `./Driver.py -s 7 -r t.txt -a sat -dict -t eas-example/eas.trace`

-Please use the command to run eas trace example using Guided SAT Enumerator enumeration mode on:
+Please use the command to run eas trace example using `Guided SAT Enumerator enumeration` mode `on`:

 `./Driver.py -n 5 -r t.txt -a guided_sat_enum -dict -t eas-example/eas.trace`

-Please use the command to run eas trace example using Guided SAT Enumerator wiht enumeration mode off:
+Please use the command to run eas trace example using `Guided SAT Enumerator with enumeration` mode `off`:

 `./Driver.py -s 3 -r t.txt -a guided_sat -t eas-example/eas.trace`

-The Default Solver is (Z3) but user can switch to any other solver supported by py-smt:
+The Default Solver is (Z3) but user can switch to any other solver supported by `py-smt`:

 `./Driver.py -n 10 -r t.txt -a sat_enum -dict -t eas-example/eas.trace -solver msat`

+##Supported Algorithms:
 The tool currently supports a list of algorithms and options:

 1. SyGus + BitVector + enumeration `bv_sygus`